 Financial Distress of Automotive Supply Base - During the Great Recession, which impacted calendar years 2009 and 2010, deteriorating automotive industry conditions adversely affected STRATTEC and our supply base.
 Lower production levels at our major customers, volatility in certain raw material and energy costs and the global credit market crisis resulted in severe financial distress among many companies within the automotive supply base.
 During the above time frame, several automotive suppliers filed for bankruptcy protection or ceased operations.
-The potential continuation or renewal of financial distress within the supply base (whether from COVID-19 or otherwise) and our suppliers' inability to obtain credit from lending institutions could lead to commercial disputes and possible supply chain interruptions.
-In addition, the potential for future adverse industry conditions (including from COVID-19 or otherwise) may require us to provide financial assistance or other measures to ensure uninterrupted production.
+The potential continuation or renewal of financial distress within the supply base (whether from COVID-19, the Ukraine conflict, the ongoing supply chain and logistics disruptions or otherwise) and our suppliers' inability to obtain credit from lending institutions could lead to commercial disputes and possible supply chain interruptions.
+In addition, the potential for future adverse industry conditions (including from COVID-19, the Ukraine conflict or otherwise) may require us to provide financial assistance or other measures to ensure uninterrupted production.
 The continuation or renewal of these industry conditions could have a material adverse effect on our existing and future revenues, financial results, financial condition and cash flows.

 Cost Reduction - There is continuing pressure from our major customers to reduce the prices we charge for our products.
 This requires us to generate cost reductions, including reductions in the cost of components purchased from outside suppliers.
-If we are unable to generate sufficient production cost savings in the future to offset pre-programmed price reductions, our gross margin and profitability will be adversely affected.
+If we are unable to generate sufficient production cost savings in the future to offset pre-programmed price reductions or additional price reduction demands, our gross margin and profitability will be adversely affected.